Agriculture in California

 Agriculture is a significant sector in California's economy, producing nearly US$50 billion in revenue in 2018.
-There are more than 400 commodity crops grown across California, including a significant portion of all fruits, vegetables, and nuts for the United States.
+There are more than 400 commodity crops grown across California, including a significant portion of all fruits, vegetables, and nuts in the United States.
 In 2017, there were 77,100 unique farms and ranches in the state, operating across 25.3 e6acre of land.
 The average farm size was 328 acre, significantly less than the average farm size in the U.S. of 444 acre.

 Because of its scale, and the naturally arid climate, the agricultural sector uses about 40 percent of California's water consumption.
 The agricultural sector is also connected to other negative environmental and health impacts, including being one of the principal sources of water pollution.

 Value

 The table below shows the top 21 commodities, by dollar value, produced in California in 2017.
-Between 2016 and 2017, there were increases by more than 2% in total value for the following crops: almonds, dairy, grapes and cattle.
+From 2016 to 2017, there were increases by more than 2% in total value for the following crops: almonds, dairy, grapes and cattle.
 The largest increase was seen in almond sales, which increased by 10.9% from 2016 to 2017, due to both increases in crop volume produced and the average market price for a pound of almonds.
 Dairy sales increased 8.2% from 2016 to 2017 due to an increase in the average price for milk, despite a slight decrease in total milk production.
 Grape sales increased by 3.1% from 2016 to 2017 due to an increase in price per ton of grape (from 832 $/ST in 2016 to 847 $/ST in 2017).
 Cattle sales also increased by 2.7% from 2016 to 2017.

 Specific crops

+Alfalfa

+Orloff et al., 2009 find Glyphosate use in this crop is driving resistance here.

+Blythe, California grows nearly 50,000 acres of Alfalfa.
+15,000 acres of this alfalfa land are owned by a Saudi Arabia-based Almarai, and this feed is exported to Saudi Arabia.